SierraDescents

 I actually felt a brief twinge of guilt when I passed him.
 Then I grinned and kept going.

 Oh, the Pierra Mentas are a dream going uphill.
-My 160cm Mentas mounted with ATK Haute Routes weigh a preposterous four pounds two point one ounces per pair.
+My 160cm Mentas mounted with ATK Haute Routes weigh a preposterous four pounds two ounces per pair.

 Per pair!

 For contrast, my 170cm Blizzard Zero G 95's with ATK Raider 13's weigh seven pounds, zero point seven ounces—almost exactly three pounds heavier.
-In fact the actual system difference is even greater, because the Pierra Mentas have a 65mm waist so require only tiny skins.
-Additional weight: a modest 7.7 ounces (pair) versus 16.3 ounces for the Zero G's.
+Even that understates the actual system difference: because the Pierra Mentas have a 65mm waist, your climbing skins are tiny, also.
+Additional weight savings: 7.7 ounces (Pomoca Race Pro, pair) versus 16.3 ounces for the Zero G's.

 On your feet, the difference going uphill is huge.
-Like, big enough that you probably make a sport of just strapping them on and spending all your time going uphill.
+Like, big enough that you could probably make a pleasurable sport of just strapping them on and only going uphill.

-But alas, as mentioned earlier, the Pierra Mentas invert the usual asymmetry.
+But alas, as mentioned, the Pierra Mentas invert the usual asymmetry.
 As I neared Gorgonio's summit ridge, I found myself experiencing a most unusual and decidedly unwelcome sensation: I realized I was dreading the thought of having to ski back down.

 The problem was not the snow.
 The snow was fine.
 The problem was not the width: I can ski a 65mm waist and have plenty of fun.
 The problem is the compromises involved in getting the PM's weight down around three pounds per pair simply take the joy right out of actually skiing them.